intelmark/SVT-HEVC/Tests/README.md

 ## Paths

 The following relative paths are defined in the script:

-ENC_PATH   = folder where the SvtHevcEncApp executable can be found - default: "encoders" BIN_PATH   = folder where the created bitstreams are stored - default: "bitstreams" YUV_PATH   = folder where the input yuv media file are stored - default: "yuvs" TOOLS_PATH = folder where the tools are located (e.g. reference decoder) - default: "tools" These folders should be created prior to running the script.
+* `ENC_PATH` = folder where the SvtHevcEncApp executable can be found - default: "encoders"
+* `BIN_PATH` = folder where the created bitstreams are stored - default: "bitstreams"
+* `YUV_PATH` = folder where the input yuv media file are stored - default: "yuvs"
+* `TOOLS_PATH` = folder where the tools are located (e.g. reference decoder) - default: "tools"

+These folders should be created prior to running the script. \
-The bitstream folder should be empty and cleared for each run.
+The bitstream folder should be empty and cleared for each run. \
-Note: You should build the SVT encoder and place the executable in the folder specified under "ENC_PATH"
+Note: You should build the SVT encoder and place the executable in the folder specified under `ENC_PATH` \
-Note: Download the reference decoder from https://hevc.hhi.fraunhofer.de/ and place in the folder specified under "TOOLS_PATH"
+Note: Download the reference decoder from [fraunhofer](https://hevc.hhi.fraunhofer.de/) and place in the folder specified under `TOOLS_PATH`

 ## Validation Test Modes